Skip to main content

 Human History

 The Ventana mountains and surrounding pampas were inhabited by the Mapuche people and earlier hunter-gatherer groups for thousands of years before European colonization.
 Spanish and criollo settlers established estancias across the southern pampa from the 18th century.
 The Tornquist family — prominent industrialists and landowners of the late 19th century — acquired the land in the Ventana area and operated it as a private cattle estancia.
-Ernesto Tornquist (1842–1908) was a major figure in Argentine finance and industry.
-His descendants donated the property to Buenos Aires Province in the 1930s for conservation.
-The town of Sierra de la Ventana, adjacent to the park, developed as a mountain resort for Buenos Aires summer visitors.
+Ernesto Tornquist (1842–1908) was a major figure in Argentine finance and industry, for whom the park is named; his descendants, particularly Martín Tornquist, donated the property to Buenos Aires Province in the 1930s for conservation.
+[1] The town of Sierra de la Ventana, adjacent to the park, developed as a mountain resort for Buenos Aires summer visitors.

 Park History

-Ernesto Tornquist Provincial Park was established in 1937 through the donation of the Tornquist family estate to Buenos Aires Province.
-The park was formally created by provincial decree to protect the exceptional scenic and natural values of the Ventana ranges.
-It is administered by the Buenos Aires Province Ministerio de Agroindustria and later by the Organismo Provincial para el Desarrollo Sostenible (OPDS).
-In subsequent decades, the park boundaries have been adjusted and additional adjacent areas have been incorporated.
+Ernesto Tornquist Provincial Park was established in 1937 when Martín Tornquist donated and sold parcels of the Tornquist family estate to Buenos Aires Province.
+The initial 583-hectare parcel 'La Blanqueada' was donated in 1936, followed by sales of 'El Abra' (2,499 ha) and 'El Avestruz' (722 ha) at reduced prices in 1937.
+[1] It is the first protected natural area created in Buenos Aires Province.
+The park is administered by the provincial Organismo Provincial para el Desarrollo Sostenible (OPDS).
+In 1958, Provincial Law No. 5,421 formally ratified a Reserva Integral de Flora, Fauna y Gea within the park boundaries.
 The park has been the subject of ecological research focused on pampas grassland conservation and the reintroduction of pumas and guanacos to their native range in Buenos Aires Province.

 Major Trails And Attractions